amangour7909/flask-app-blogpost/readme.md

     -create a new form fetch data for user and then render it on home page -show profile pic infront of post

+# 9. pagination - show fix no of pages on a page
+    -insteading of showing all create paginate object -dir(obj) - show all functions of object
+    -how to show other pages by passing page no parameter to url -now iterate through pages, by iter_pages() function -show all the posts by particular user filter by username